-A deferred placement may occur if the student requests in writing to the Director of the School of Education a deferral on the grounds of his or her health.
 Should the field placement be deferred, the School of Education will arrange a placement at the earliest possible time, consistent with the intern's academic program and the availability of appropriate settings.
 Field placements are offered twice a year, in November/December and March/April.
+The student will have to provide a medical note prior to the deferred placement indicating they are ready to take on the rigors of the program.